 - User Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)

 This data has been processed to remove trips that are taken by staff as they service and inspect the system, trips that are taken to/from any of our “test” stations (which we were using more in June and July 2013), and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it's secure).

 Download Citi Bike trip history data

 Citi Bike publishes real-time system data in General Bikeshare Feed Specification format.
 Get the GBFS feed here.
-Use this data for all new projects.

 Monthly Operating Reports